sumanbdev/ExpressedRealms/ExpressedRealms.Repositories.Characters/Readme.md

 * The Validation Classes will have internal sealed class if the incoming data needs to be validated
 * Repository Methods will immediately call for the Fluent Validation
 * Fluent Validation can have async operators to check for Ids dynamically

-## Common Library
-### Common Failure Types
-There are three Result Failure Types
-* Already Deleted Failure - Indicates that the resource has already been deleted
-* Fluent Validation Failure - Returns a diction of any fluent validation errors
-* Not Found Failure - Indicates that the record was not found****

-### IUserContext
-This is an interface that needs to be full-filled by the caller of the repositories.
-It mainly passes through the user id from the front end.
-The server project should have this mapped out in Dependency Injections folder